sakthi-vetrivel/azure-docs/articles/openshift/howto-aad-app-configuration.md

 1. Go to the [Users-All users](https://portal.azure.com/#blade/Microsoft_AAD_IAM/UsersManagementMenuBlade/AllUsers) blade.
 2. Click **+New user** to open the **User** pane.
 3. Enter a **Name** for this user.
-4. Create a **User name** based on the name of the tenant you created, with  `.onmicrosoft.com` appended at the end.
+4. Create a **User name** based on the name of the tenant you created, with  `yourTenantName.onmicrosoft.com` appended at the end.
 For example, `yourUserName@yourTenantName.onmicrosoft.com`.
-Write down this user name.
+Keep track of this user name.
 You'll need it to sign in to your cluster.
-5. Click **Directory role** to open the directory role pane, and select **Global administrator** and then click **Ok** at the bottom of the pane.
+5. Under **Groups and roles**, click the current 'Roles' value to open the directory role pane.
+From there, select **Global administrator** and then click **Select** at the bottom of the pane.
 6. In the **User** pane, click **Show Password** and record the temporary password.
 After you sign in the first time, you'll be prompted to reset it.
 7. At the bottom of the pane, click **Create** to create the user.